elmendalerenda/tiny-blockchain/README.md

-## Tiny Blockchain
+# Tiny Blockchain

+## Part 1: The simplest blockchain

-A blockchain is a continuously growing list of records, called blocks, which are linked and secured using cryptography.
+A blockchain is a continuously **growing list of records, called blocks**, which are linked and secured using cryptography.

-Each block typically contains a *hash* as a link to a previous block, a *timestamp*, *transaction data*, and its *index* in the blockchain.
+Each block typically contains a **hash** as a link to a previous block, a **timestamp**, **transaction data**, and its **index** in the blockchain.

-Each block includes the previous timestamp and hash in its hash, forming a chain, with each additional hash reinforcing the ones before it.
+The hash of each block includes the **previous timestamp and previous hash**, forming a chain, with each additional hash reinforcing the ones before it.

-A blockchain needs a first block, this block is a special block called **genesis block**.
+Any blockchain needs a first block, this block is a special block called **genesis block**.
 To make things easy, this block is of index 0, and it has an arbitrary data value and an arbitrary value in the “previous hash” parameter.

 So far we have the basic logic of a blockchain: